openedx/edx-platform/userdocs/source/view_course_content.rst

 	the top of the screen.

-* On edX or Edge as a Studeny
+* On edX or Edge as a Student

+.. raw:: latex

+      \newpage %

 Outline View